wiscstatman/EBSeq/README.md

 More details and examples can be found in `vignettes`

-Reference for the package can be found at "link to Bioarchive"
+Reference for the package can be found at "link to bioRxiv"

 Analysis is available at https://github.com/wiscstatman/bigEB